mongodb/docs/source/reference/commands.rst

 .. dbcommand:: _migrateClone

-   :dbcommand:`_migrateClone` is an internal command and should not be called directly.
+   :dbcommand:`_migrateClone` is an internal command.
+Do not call directly.

    .. admin-only

 .. dbcommand:: _recvChunkAbort

-   :dbcommand:`_recvChunkAbort` is an internal command and should not be called directly.
+   :dbcommand:`_recvChunkAbort` is an internal command.
+Do not call directly.

    .. admin-only

 .. dbcommand:: _recvChunkCommit

-   :dbcommand:`_recvChunkCommit` is an internal command and should not be called directly.
+   :dbcommand:`_recvChunkCommit` is an internal command.
+Do not call directly.

    .. admin-only

 .. dbcommand:: _recvChunkStatus

-   :dbcommand:`_recvChunkStatus` is an internal command and should not be called directly.
+   :dbcommand:`_recvChunkStatus` is an internal command.
+Do not call directly.

    .. admin-only

 .. dbcommand:: _skewClockCommand

-   :dbcommand:`_skewClockCommand` is an internal command and should not be called directly.
+   :dbcommand:`_skewClockCommand` is an internal command.
+Do not call directly.

    .. admin-only

 .. dbcommand:: _testDistLockWithSkew

-   :dbcommand:`_testDistLockWithSkew` is an internal command and should not be called directly.
+   :dbcommand:`_testDistLockWithSkew` is an internal command.
+Do not call directly.

    .. admin-only

 .. dbcommand:: _testDistLockWithSyncCluster

-   :dbcommand:`_testDistLockWithSyncCluster` is an internal command and should not be called directly.
+   :dbcommand:`_testDistLockWithSyncCluster` is an internal command.
+Do not call directly.

    .. admin-only

 .. dbcommand:: _transferMods

-   :dbcommand:`_transferMods` is an internal command and should not be called directly.
+   :dbcommand:`_transferMods` is an internal command.
+Do not call directly.

    .. admin-only

 .. dbcommand:: _recvChunkStart

-   :dbcommand:`_recvChunkStart` is an internal command and should not be called directly.
+   :dbcommand:`_recvChunkStart` is an internal command.
+Do not call directly.

    .. admin-only, write-lock